Running a 10k race is a fantastic accomplishment. For a beginner runner, it's a heck of an achievement to run this type of distance. For

 - You want to finish the race in as fast a time as you possibly can.

-You can see an advanced 10k training plan here.
+Click here to see an advanced 10k training plan.

 Wrap-Up

-Read as much as you can in this 10k running race guide and you’ll know all about what it takes to finish a 10k race feeling great!
+Read as many of the above article as you can from our 10k race guide and you’ll know all about what it takes to finish a 10k running race feeling great!

 You can also check out our Couch to 5k training plan article if you've never run before and are looking for a good way to begin.